evhub/coconut/DOCS.md

 ```
 python -m pip install coconut[all]
 ```
-which will enable the use of Coconut's `--autopep8` and `--watch` flags.
+which will enable the use of Coconut's `--autopep8`, `--watch`, and `--jupyter` flags.
 To install the optional dependencies only for a particular flag, simply put the flag name in place of `all`.

 ### Usage